USS Detroit (LCS-7): Construction and career

 In January 2020, Detroit conducted freedom of navigation and intelligence-gathering operations in the Caribbean Sea.

 Detroit, the fourth ship of the Freedom-class, was planned to be inactivated in FY 2022, and to join the Out of Commission in Reserve (OCIR) list, along with three other ships in the class: Freedom, Fort Worth, and Little Rock.
 However, in the final 2022 budget, Congress blocked the Navy's request to retire the three ships.

+On 21 June 2023 Detroit got underway for its final deployment to the 4th fleet AOR to support regional cooperation and security.

+On 27 September 2023 Detroit returned to Mayport in preparation to decommission the ship two days later.

+On 29 September 2023, Detroit was decommissioned at Mayport.